 Weekly Tuition: 3-hour seminar.
+Duration: 16 weeks.

 Assessment

 The assessment shall take the form of a 100% course mark derived from a research project consisting of seminar papers, oral presentations and a written report.

 The syllabus is aimed at providing, in seminars, presentation of papers and a report, the following competencies appropriate to the fourth level of study: